-- Emergency ride home program. - Transportation fairs and lunchtime presentations SMART hosts information tables to worksites of 100 employees or more to provide one-on-one assistance on transportation choices. - Trip Reduction Plan (TRP) and survey design/analysis an individualized plan per worksite, which aims to reduce single occupancy trips made to the worksite.
+- Emergency ride home program. - Transportation fairs and lunchtime presentations - SMART hosts information tables to worksites of 100 employees or more to provide one-onone assistance on transportation choices. - Trip Reduction Plan (TRP) and survey design/analysis - an individualized plan per worksite, which aims to reduce single occupancy trips made to the worksite.
 SMART assists companies with guidance through the survey process, analyzing data and writing a successful TRP. - Walk Smart/Bike Smart Walk Smart is a free program that encourages participants to walk more and drive less for those short trips.
-Bike Smart is a one-stop shop for information about bicycling in and around the Wilsonville area.
-Wilsonville offers the use of free covered bike storage at the Wilsonville Transit Center. - Individualized marketing campaigns individualized marketing programs provide education and outreach efforts that encourage voluntary travel behavior change tailored to the travel needs of individuals.
+Bike Smart is a onestop shop for information about bicycling in and around the Wilsonville area.
+Wilsonville offers the use of free covered bike storage at the Wilsonville Transit Center. - Individualized marketing campaigns behavior change tailored to the travel needs of individuals.